WSUCptSCapstone-S24-F24/-mda-unity3dapp-/README.md

 * Clone the repository with 'git clone https://github.com/WSUCptSCapstone-S24-F24/-mda-unity3dapp-.git'
 * Open Unity Hub and click on 'Add'
 * Navigate to folder with cloned repository and find and open the folder labeled 'Tin Whisker POC'
+* pip install -r requirements.txt in the terminal (recommended to do it in a virtual enviroment locally)

 ## Functionality